EHCP: Elective Home Education

 Mainstream School and Specialist Facilities

 - The EHE service will contact you to discuss the responsibilities of electively home educating your child.
+They will also offer advice and guidance.

 Special School